llvm/llvm-project/clang/docs/ClangCommandLineReference.rst

 Enables dead virtual function elimination optimization.
 Requires -flto=full

+.. option:: -fvisibility-dllexport=<arg>

+The visibility for dllexport defintions \[-fvisibility-from-dllstorageclass\]

+.. option:: -fvisibility-externs-dllimport=<arg>

+The visibility for dllimport external declarations \[-fvisibility-from-dllstorageclass\]

+.. option:: -fvisibility-externs-nodllstorageclass=<arg>

+The visibility for external declarations without an explicit DLL dllstorageclass \[-fvisibility-from-dllstorageclass\]

+.. option:: -fvisibility-from-dllstorageclass, -fno-visibility-from-dllstorageclass

+Set the visiblity of symbols in the generated code from their DLL storage class

 .. option:: -fvisibility-global-new-delete-hidden

 Give global C++ operator new and delete declarations hidden visibility